stayugly/lavamachine/site/content/_index.md

     image: /img/Lavamachine_Icon_02-02.svg
     text: >-
       We offer workshops for groups of up to ten people.
-Participants learn to use Rift and different VR painting tools.
-The standard length is four hours.
+Participants learn to use the Rift and different VR painting tools.
   item3:
     buttonUrl: 'https://www.lavamachine.com/vr-live-painting/'
     buttontext: Visit Live Painting